 In conclusion

-The nearest train station is Godalming, which is about 2 miles from the Arboretum.
-However, the number 42 bus does stop outside the entrance.
+By train: The nearest train station is Godalming, which is 2 miles away, but you can then get the 42 bus to the entrance.

 Opening times at Winkworth Arboretum